Primary_Logo

 2 min read

-3 Strategies for Communicating Technical Information to Non-Tech Audiences
+Strategies for Communicating Technical Information to Non-Tech Audiences

-The tech industry is ripe with brilliant minds that love anything and everything analytical, technical and a little beyond the grasp of the less “techie” crowd.
-Because those of us in the IT and tech industry are so focused on machines, algorithms and technology, communication isn’t always our forte – especially when it involves communicating technical concepts to a nontechnical crowd.
+The tech industry is ripe with brilliant minds that love anything and everything analytical, technical, and a little beyond the grasp of the less “techie” crowd.
+Because those of us in the IT and tech industry are so focused on machines, algorithms, and technology, communication isn’t always our forte – especially when it involves communicating technical concepts to a nontechnical crowd.

 Yet, IT and tech professionals are finding themselves in the position to do just that more and more often.
-When your audience is invested – as is the case with stakeholders – the ability to communicate technical details at their level of understanding is critical skill.
+When your audience is invested – as is the case with stakeholders – the ability to communicate technical details at their level of understanding is a critical skill.

 Skilled communicators already know this.
-For the rest of us, bridging the knowledge gap when sharing tech related information is a little more challenging.
+For the rest of us, bridging the knowledge gap when sharing tech-related information is a little more challenging.
 Here are three tips to help you more effectively communicate technical concepts with your non-technical audience.

 Know What You’re Getting Into